ignvr/rl-sentiment-exercise/README.md

 python train.py
 ```

-Observe the results.
-Refer to both the numeric validation scores, and the model output examples.
+Observe the results - both the numeric validation scores and model output examples.
-Do the outputs look like natural language?
+* Do the outputs look like natural language?
 What might be going wrong?
+* Given the model output examples, would you expect the perplexity score to be high or low?
+Does the actual peplexity metric match your expectation?
+How can you explain this?

 ### Exercise 3: KL Regularization

 * In `rewards.py`, implement `kl_penalty_forward()` and `kl_penalty_backward()` to prevent the model from drifting too far from the original GPT-2.
 * Run and compare the forward and backward regularizations.
 * Is the learned model highly positive?
 Does it provide sensible writing?
-Tune the regularization coefficient to achieve a model with both sensible writing and positive sentiment (try to keep the mean sentiment score above 0.9).
+* Tune the regularization coefficient to achieve a model that is both sensible and positive.
+Try to keep the mean sentiment score above 0.9.

 To train with your KL regularization, use `kl_type` and `kl_coef`.
 For example: